stephenyoon84/es2015-let-dc-web-career-021819/README.md

 advice(19);
 console.log(suggestion); //Uncaught referenceError: suggestion is not defined.
 ```
 In this example the variable suggestion is only accessible inside the advice function.
 When we try to console log its value we receive an error that suggestion is not defined.
-This is do to the var keywords scope which is limited within the function.

 Let's update the code example to log the value of suggestion now inside the advice function:
 ```javascript